Densaugeo/notes-public/SystemD.md

 sudo journalctl -u SERVICE # Read a service's logs
 ~~~

-Service available for starting/enabling are stored in `/usr/lib/systemd/system` (at least on Fedora).
+Services available for starting/enabling are stored in `/usr/lib/systemd/system` (at least on Fedora).
 Services that are enabled to run on startup are symlinked in `/etc/systemd/system`.
-The symlinks in `/usr/lib/systemd/system` do not appear to cause problems like the ones in `/usr/lib/systemd/system`.
+The symlinks in `/etc/systemd/system` do not appear to cause problems like the ones in `/usr/lib/systemd/system`.